-The Guide has been developed over a period of fifteen years and read by many millions of visitors (including most oculoplastic surgeons) from around the world.
+The Guide has been developed over a period of fifteen years and read by many millions of visitors (including many if not most oculoplastic surgeons) from around the world.
 It's detailed enough to address almost any question you might have about this rather complex subject.

 Consisting of 45 main sections containing over 500 pages of articles, photos, diagrams, and videos, the Guide covers every facet of cosmetic eyelid surgery and is regularly updated to reflect state-of-the-art.